elisiojsj/Reference-Materials/README.md

 * Sampling Distributions: How to sample distributions on Python using numpy and seaborn.

-* Seaborn visualizing data: An example of usage of the seaborn library to plot distributions and boxplots of the AirQuality dataset.
+* Visualizing data: An example of usage of the seaborn and pandas libraries to plot distributions and boxplots of the AirQuality dataset.